tbasran/toy-robot-challenge/README.md

 To execute the tests and produce code coverage reports run:`./run-tests.sh`

-Once the script is completed these code coverage reports will be avaialable:
+Once the script is completed the following code coverage reports will be available:

 - [Unit tests](./src/coverage-report/unit/index.html)
 - [Integration tests](./src/coverage-report/integration/index.html)